 Small business software & tools can conquer everyday tasks from tracking employee productivity & performance to people & money management to streamlining communication & collaboration.
 We, as a company, follow Agile Methodology.
 Teams working on different client projects daily Scrum meetings that provide structure, discipline, and a framework for Agile development.

-A couple of our clients have a multitude of teams working on different features of their product.
+A couple of our clients have a multitude of teams working on different features of their products.
 We conduct scrum of the scrum to ensure coordination and integration of output from every team involved and mitigate any potential issues before they arise.
-The whole project comprises a series of Sprints where each Sprint is of 2 weeks.
+The whole project comprises a series of Sprints where each Sprint of 2 weeks.
 For technology businesses to scale, prioritizing & optimizing teamwork is essential.
 We use a myriad of tools internally at Maruti Techlabs and WotNot -

 - Communication – Slack